 While at this moment in time we cannot exactly determine the target voter base Tulsi Gabbard is attempting to appeal to we can make assumptions based on her previous policy record and current running policy goals.
 Throughout the development of Gabbard’s campaign, we will update this section will more accurate information:

-Out of all the candidates, sportsbooks are favoring Gabbard right after Kamala Harris and Cory Booker to have the best odds to win the 2020 Presidential Election against Trump.
-She’s coming in around third place from among those who have officially entered the race, which is pretty favorable.
-She stands as a conservative Democrat which enables her to swing moderate to conservative Republicans her way – an increasingly important tool iin the upcoming election.
+Out of all the candidates, sportsbooks sit Gabbard in the middle of the field.
+While she is just behind Elizabeth Warren and Amy Klobuchar, Gabbard has good odds to win the 2020 Presidential Election against Trump.
+She’s dropped from third place to ninth place among those who have officially entered the race – likely due to more press coverage on fresher face Dem candidates.
+She stands as a conservative Democrat which enables her to swing moderate to conservative Republicans her way – an increasingly important tool in the upcoming election.

 Tulsi Gabbard is favored among Democrats but is having a hard time getting to the top of the odds.
 Recently we have seen her number rise slowly but she will need a substantial boost if she wants to be considered a Democratic frontrunner.
 Gabbard will need to make more public appearances and hit social more to reach a wider audience of voters.

-While she is still considered an underdog to Trump she has a smaller margin than other candidates but is by no means the clearest favorite to win.
+While she is still considered an underdog to Trump and is by no means the clearest favorite to win.
 How she captivates and resonates with her voter base and the Democratic constituents at large will determine her true odds – and it’s too early in the game to foresee the success or failure of her efforts.
-However, she may be in the top two for the Democratic nomination.
+However, she might be able to wrestle her way to be in the top two for the Democratic nomination after several debates.

 Tulsi Gabbard has stated that her Presidential campaign will center around policies such as “War and Peace” Foreign Policy, Wall Street Reform, Healthcare for All Americans, Criminal Justice Reform, $15/hr Minimum Wage, the Green New Deal, and Fighting Climate Change.
 However, Gabbard has said herself that Foreign Policy is the center of her campaign and above all other policy goals mentioned.